 When valuing a stock, the lower the P/B Ratio is, the better the stock price is on a relative basis.
 The 10 year median P/B Ratios for our banks are below in the first table.
 From this it is obvious that historically, investors were willing to pay a relatively higher price for Royal Bank shares than other shares as it has the highest P/B Ratio.
 It could also say that the Bank of Montreal offers the best deal when it comes to Book Value per Share as it has the lowest ratio.

 The following chart shows that CIBC has the relatively lowest price.
-It also shows that BNS, CIBC, Royal Bank, and TD Bank are showing as reasonable and below the median.
-BMO and National Bank are showing as reasonable, but above the median.
-BMO again is very close to the median.
+It also shows that Bank of Montreal, BNS, CIBC, and TD Bank are showing as reasonable and below the median.
+Royal Bank and National Bank are showing as reasonable, but above the median.
+Royal Bank is very close to the median.

 One of the most common ratios to look at is the P/E Ratio.
 When dealing with P/E Ratios, the lower the P/E ratio the better the relatively price is.
 Below is the 10 year low, median, and high median P/E Ratios for each bank I follow.
 What this chart also tells you is that investors are willing to pay relatively more money for TD Bank shares per dollar of earnings than for other banks as its P/E Ratios are the highest ones at 10.93, 12.17 and 13.30 for Low, Median and High P/E Ratios.

 So, what is the relatively cheapest bank today?
 Currently CIBC has the lower P/E Ratio at 10.73 (see chart above).
 In the chart below, in the last column I am comparing the 10 year Median P/E with the Current P/E. BNS has the lowest relative P/E Ratio (at 13.79% below the 10 year Median P/E Ratio).
 The National Bank is showing as reasonable but above the median.
 This measure shows that the stock price for all but National Bank are below the median as far as P/E goes.

 |Bank||Symbol||Price||2019 EPS Est.||Curr P/E||M/C|